robwillup/robwillup/README.md

  **.NET**

-I'm learning and working with .NET since college and I just enjoy it more and more.
+I've been learning and working with .NET for more than 6 years and I just enjoy it more every year.
 Specially after ... of course, **.NET Core**!
 I have been writing all sorts of apps with .NET including, but not limited to: ASP.NET Core web APIs and web apps, Blazor, Desktop WPF and Windows Forms, Console and CLI apps, Worker Service, gRPC, xUnit.

  **Go**